-- Salts and other compounds found in dog urine can also contribute to grass damage.
+- Salts and other compounds found in dog urine also contribute to grass damage.
 Highly acidic or alkaline urine may alter the pH of the soil, adversely affecting the grass in the portion of the yard where your dog goes.

 How to Stop Grass Damage

 - Increase your dog's water intake.
-Dog's should be drinking a lot of water to maintain their health anyway, and the extra water may dilute your dog's urine enough to reduce some of the nitrogen.
+Dogs should be drinking a lot of water to maintain their health anyway, and the extra water may dilute your dog's urine enough to reduce some of the nitrogen.
 Of course, this approach likely means that your dog will have to urinate more often, but the benefits may outweigh the inconvenience.

 - Use a garden hose to immediately rinse off the area after your dog urinates.
-Encourage your dog to urinate in a different area each time so the urine and the watering is spread out.
+Encourage your dog to urinate in a different area each time so the urine and the watering are spread out.